We’ve all been there: sweltering in an apartment during the hottest part of July. Not cool.

 In lieu of ice water bowls, fill plastic bottles with water and stash them in the freezer.
 Any plastic bottles will work, but if you have plenty of room in your freezer, convert two-liter bottles into solid blocks of ice for maximized fan-based cooling.
 Keep in mind that condensation will pool under the bottles as the ice melts, so protect your carpets and wood floors from moisture damage by setting your ice bottles on water-resistant surfaces like baking sheets or large plastic lids.

-• Cross-breezes: Experiment with cross-breezes by aiming one fan into the air stream of another fan.
+- Cross-breezes: Experiment with cross-breezes by aiming one fan into the air stream of another fan.
 Want to supercharge the cross-breeze method?
 Place your ice bowl or frozen bottles in front of both fans — or an army of fans, if you prefer.

-• Cold sheets: Here’s a DIY home cooling hack: douse a spare sheet in cold water and wring it out or run it through a quick spin cycle in the washing machine.
+- Cold sheets: Here’s a DIY home cooling hack: douse a spare sheet in cold water and wring it out or run it through a quick spin cycle in the washing machine.
 Then place a fan under a table — aimed outward and slightly upward — and drape the damp sheet over the table to hang in front of the air stream.
-Refresh the sheet’s water content by gently misting with a spray bottle.
+Refresh the sheet’s water content by gently misting it with a spray bottle.
 Protect wooden tabletops from excess moisture with an absorbent towel, if necessary.

-• Bathroom and kitchen fans: Even built-in bathroom fans and the exhaust fan over your kitchen stove — if the kitchen fan vents outside — will help.
+- Bathroom and kitchen fans: Even built-in bathroom fans and the exhaust fan over your kitchen stove — if the kitchen fan vents outside — will help.
 These types of fans allow hot air near the ceiling to escape while drawing cooler air upward for improved air circulation in your home.

-• Ceiling fans: If you have ceiling fans, set the blade rotation to spin counterclockwise in the summer.
+- Ceiling fans: If you have ceiling fans, set the blade rotation to spin counterclockwise in the summer.
 Counterclockwise rotation of the angled fan blades will pull cooler air upward to circulate throughout the room.

 2. Secure the Area